PhpStorm 2024.3 Help

 Run an application

-From the Run/Debug Configurations list on the toolbar, select the newly created React Native configuration and click the Run button next to it.
+From the Run/Debug Configurations widget list on the toolbar, select the newly created React Native configuration and click the Run button next to it.
 PhpStorm opens the Run tool window and first starts the React Native bundler in a new React Native tab.

 After that, the react-native run-ios or react-native run-android command is executed, depending on the selected target platform.
 If the build is successful, the simulator shows your application: